 In looking at the roof’s structural capacity, a previous structural engineering report limited the additional live load that could be placed on the roof.
-Therefore, it was not possible to temporarily store the disconnected PV panels and racking on the roof during the replacement.
+Therefore, it was not possible to temporarily store the disconnected existing solar PV array panels and racking on the roof during the replacement.

 Coordination with solar company